How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 AI systems require continuous monitoring and adjustment.

-Without maintenance, quality degrades over time.
+Without maintenance, quality gradually degrades over time.
+Slowly at first.
+Then suddenly.

 Related: